 Lenin did not have access to this text.
 This text is a text that Marx and Engels wrote in 1846,

-criticizing the Young Hegelians, and it's the best example we have on historical materialism.
+criticizing the Young Hegelians, and it's the best example we have of historical materialism.

 Despite the book being gigantic, I recommend only the first chapter, the most important one, which is “Feuerbach”.